nrc-cnrc/NRC-SPIFpy/README.md

 # NRC SPIFpy

 NRC's Single Particle Image Format (SPIF) conversion utility.
-Ver.
-1.0?
-(Release date October 2021)?
+Version 1.0 (Release date 9 December, 2021)?

 ## About

-**SPIFpy** is a set of Command Line Interface(CLI) tools which allow for the conversion of files stored in a variety of raw imaging probe formats to the **SPIF** format.
+**NRC-SPIFpy** is a set of Command Line Interface(CLI) tools which allow for the conversion of files stored in a variety of raw imaging probe formats to the **SPIF** format.
 The package is written in **Python**, and includes the following utilities:

-- `spifpy`: Convert a file in a raw imaging probe format to the **SPIF** format.
+- `nrc-spifpy-extract`: Convert a file in a raw imaging probe format to the **SPIF** format.
-- `spifaddaux`: Add auxiliary data to a file in the **SPIF** format.
+- `nrc-spifpy-addaux`: Add auxiliary data to a file in the **SPIF** format.
-- `spifcc`: Copy the configuration files required for processing with `spifpy` and `spifaddaux`.
+- `nrc-spifpy-cc`: Copy the configuration files required for processing with `spifpy` and `spifaddaux`.

 ## Installation Requirements
 - Python 3.6+
-- Linux/MacOS : Any python environment manager
+- Linux/MacOS : Any python environment manager (pyenv preferred)
 - Windows : [Anaconda Python Distribution(64-bit)](https://www.anaconda.com/products/individual)

+Installation is preferably done in a virtual environment

 ## Installation